ZaneUrbaneQ/BellaBeat-Case-Study/README.md

 ## Data Exploration (Analyze)
 [Back to top](#author-zane-urbane)

-For begining I tried to understand how Fitbit users used the tracker.
-Did them used it all day long or only when excersising.There is 1440 min in a day so I will check thas data in time columns sum up or not.
+To begin, I aimed to understand how Fitbit users utilized their trackers.
+Did they use them throughout the day or only during exercise sessions?
+There are 1440 minutes in a day, so I will verify whether the data in the time columns sums up correctly.
 ``` r
 comb_daily_data <- mutate(comb_daily_data, TotalMinutes = VeryActiveMinutes + FairlyActiveMinutes + LightlyActiveMinutes + SedentaryMinutes + TotalTimeInBed)
 count_1440_minutes <- sum(comb_daily_data$TotalMinutes == 1440)
 print(count_1440_minutes)
 ```
-604 of 940 records include all day.
+604 out of 940 records cover the entire day.
 ``` r
 ggplot(comb_daily_data, aes(x = Date, y = Id, fill = TotalMinutes)) +
   geom_tile() +